TheRenegadeCoder/sample-programs/archive/d/dart/README.md

 ---

-This page was generated automatically by the Sample Programs Docs Generator.
-Find out how to support [this project](https://github.com/TheRenegadeCoder/sample-programs-docs-generator) on Github.
+This page was generated automatically by the Sample Programs READMEs tool.
+Find out how to support [this project](https://github.com/TheRenegadeCoder/sample-programs-readmes) on Github.